Chen-Jack/Valid-Password-Counter/README.md

 </i>

 <br/>
-Provided some conditions such as, <i>"let no consecutive digits be the same"</i> or <i>"let the sum of the digits not be a divisor of 4"</i> the program will compute in parallel using a message passing approach the amount of valid combinations within our pool.
+Provided a collection of conditions such as, <i>"let no consecutive digits be the same"</i> or <i>"let the sum of the digits not be a divisor of 4"</i> the program will compute in parallel using a message passing approach the amount of valid combinations within our pool.